okhlybov/zstdlib/README.md

 ## Caveats

+This module is in testing phase so things beyond basic interface might not work as expected.

+Documentation extracted from _zstdlib_ still contains traces of old zlib-related pieces.
+Just keep this in mind and substitute *zlib* with *zstdlib* upon browsing.

 Ruby documentation  extraction tools (such as RDoc) produce incorrect documentation for _zstdlib_ which is technically valid but contains all identifies referring to _zlib_.
 This may change in future.